0xAF/openwebrxplus-plugins/receiver/frequency_far_jump/README.md

     });
 ```

-2. In case you are using OWRX+ installed from the package repository or you are using the Raspberry Pi images, **please invalidate the cache by restarting the corresponding services**:
+2. In case you are using the Raspberry Pi images, **please invalidate the cache by restarting the corresponding services**:

 `sudo systemctl restart varnish nginx`